 Previously, Curtis conceived and developed Project Tuva in collaboration with Bill Gates to make the Messenger Series Lectures by acclaimed Nobel Prize winning theoretical physicist Richard P. Feynman freely available over the Internet.
 Tuva features an innovative interactive player with links to simulations and detailed reference information directly from key points in the lecture.
 Project TUVA was a WEBBY Award finalist 2011 in the intensely competitive Best Video on the Web category.

 In 2008 Curtis fulfilled a lifelong goal to create the WorldWide Telescope (WWT), which is a free, rich interactive virtual simulation of the visible Universe to enable kids of all ages to explore and understand the Universe.
-Curtis worked closely with WWT’s Principal Architect and Engineer Jonathan Fay to create WWT’s integrated rich media authoring, animation, and playback engine to allow anyone to produce rich guided tours of the Universe.
+Curtis worked closely with WWT’s Principal Architect and Engineer Jonathan Fay to create WWT’s integrated rich media authoring, animation, and playback engine to allow anyone to produce rich interactive guided tours of the Universe.
 WWT guided tours look like HD movies with narration, music, graphics, text, and animation but are fully interactive at any time with embedded links to information sources all over the Web.
 The tours are created by moving a virtual camera through the rich 3D environment to define paths that are rendered in real time within the rich visual environment from the highest resolution images from ground and space based telescopes.
-WWT has enabled more than ten million kids of all ages from every continent on Earth to explore the Universe and learn about astronomy from scientists and educators.
+WWT has enabled more than 20 million kids of all ages from every continent on Earth to explore the Universe and learn about astronomy from scientists and educators.
 WWT is installed in the Hayden Planetarium in New York, The Adler Planetarium in Chicago and the California Academy of Sciences in San Francisco and other cities to enable interactive exploration of the Universe by the public.
 WorldWide Telescope was launched at the TED Conference in 2008 and featured at TEDxCalTech in 2011.

 Prior to Microsoft in 1998, Curtis was Director of Intel Productions in Silicon Valley where he conceived and developed www.artmuseum.net (no longer available) the first Broadband blockbuster art museum exhibition network on the Web.
 The site featured faithful 3D recreations of concurrent art exhibitions in major museums, such as American Century Exhibition at the Whitney Museum, Van Gogh’s Van Goghs at The National Gallery of Art in Washington DC, and the Virtual Van Gogh Museum in Amsterdam.
-Visitors to the virtual museum could see the same guided tour as in the museum and closely examine the works of art with related letters and drawings for context as well as text chat with other visitors, and take photos from anywhere in the virtual museum and email them to friends via an electronic post card with an invitation to visit the museum.
+Visitors to the virtual museum could see the same guided tour as in the museum and closely examine the works of art with related letters and drawings for context as well as text chat with other visitors, take photos from anywhere in the virtual museum and email them to friends via an electronic post card with an invitation to visit the museum.

 Prior to Intel, Curtis was General Manager of Corbis Productions, where he was responsible for the creation of a critically acclaimed series of CD-ROMs including: A Passion for Art, Critical Mass, FDR, and Leonardo da Vinci which collectively won dozens of awards and critical acclaim in the NY Times and the NY Times Book Review.
-Walt Mossberg's Personal Technology column in the Wall St Journal’s called A Passion for Art the “greatest CD-ROM of any kind to cross my desk since the multimedia revolution began” and NPR’s All Things Considered featured A Passion for Art which as probably the first and last time a CD-ROM was demonstrated on the radio!
+Walt Mossberg's Personal Technology column in the Wall St Journal’s called A Passion for Art the “greatest CD-ROM of any kind to cross my desk since the multimedia revolution began” and NPR’s All Things Considered featured A Passion for Art which was likely the first and last time a CD-ROM was demonstrated on the radio.

 Curtis’s work has received numerous industry awards including the first Interactive Television Emmy nomination in 2002, a British Academy Award, New York Film Festivals Gold Medals 1995, 1996, 1997, ID (International Design) Magazine’s Interactive Design Review 1997, Communication Arts Interactive Design Annual 1996 & 1997, many New Media Invision Gold awards, Time Magazine’s Best of the Web 1997.
-The WorldWide Telescope was awarded the ID (International Design) Magazine Annual Design Review, Best of Category: Interactive and AIGA Certificate of Excellence in Design and Time Magazine’s 50 best of the Web.
+The WorldWide Telescope was awarded the ID (International Design) Magazine Annual Design Review, Best of Category: Interactive and AIGA Certificate of Excellence in Design and Time Magazine’s 50 best of the Web in 2008.

-- Mohamed Ali, Badrish Chandramouli, Jonathan Fay, Curtis Wong, Steven Drucker, and Balan S. Raman, Online Visualization of Geospatial Stream Data using the WorldWide Telescope, in International Conference on Very Large Databases (VLDB), Very Large Data Bases Endowment Inc., August 2011
+- Mohamed Ali, Badrish Chandramouli, Jonathan Fay, Curtis Wong, Steven Drucker, and Balan S. Raman, Online Visualization of Geospatial Stream Data using the WorldWide Telescope, in International Conference on Very Large Databases (VLDB), Very Large Data Bases Endowment Inc., August 2011.

-- David F. Huynh, Steven M. Drucker, Patrick Baudisch, and Curtis Wong, Time quilt: scaling up zoomable photo browsers for large, unstructured photo collections, in Conference on Human Factors in Computing Systems, ACM New York, NY, USA, 2005
+- David F. Huynh, Steven M. Drucker, Patrick Baudisch, and Curtis Wong, Time quilt: scaling up zoomable photo browsers for large, unstructured photo collections, in Conference on Human Factors in Computing Systems, ACM New York, NY, USA, 2005.

-- Steven M. Drucker, Curtis Wong, Asta Roseway, Steve Glenner, and Steve De Mar, MediaBrowser: reclaiming the shoebox, in Proceedings of the working conference on Advanced visual interfaces, ACM New York, NY, USA, 2004
+- Steven M. Drucker, Curtis Wong, Asta Roseway, Steve Glenner, and Steve De Mar, MediaBrowser: reclaiming the shoebox, in Proceedings of the working conference on Advanced visual interfaces, ACM New York, NY, USA, 2004.

-- Steven Drucker, Curtis Wong, Asta Roseway, Steve Glenner, and Steve De Mar, Photo-triage: Rapidly annotating your digital photographs, no. MSR-TR-2003-99, December 2003
+- Steven Drucker, Curtis Wong, Asta Roseway, Steve Glenner, and Steve De Mar, Photo-triage: Rapidly annotating your digital photographs, no. MSR-TR-2003-99, December 2003.

-- Jim Gemmell, Gordon Bell, Roger Lueder, Steven M. Drucker, and Curtis Wong, MyLifeBits: fulfilling the Memex vision, in ACM Multimedia, Association for Computing Machinery, Inc., December 2002
+- Jim Gemmell, Gordon Bell, Roger Lueder, Steven M. Drucker, and Curtis Wong, MyLifeBits: fulfilling the Memex vision, in ACM Multimedia, Association for Computing Machinery, Inc., December 2002.